Obama says China's Xi has consolidated power quickly, worrying neighbours

-WASHINGTON U.S. President Barack Obama said on Wednesday that Chinese President Xi Jinping had consolidated power more quickly than any Chinese leader in decades, raising human rights concerns and worrying China's neighbours.
+WASHINGTON U.S. President Barack Obama said on Wednesday that Chinese President Xi Jinping has consolidated power more quickly than any Chinese leader in decades and that is raising human rights concerns and worrying China's neighbours.

-Obama, who met Xi last month in Beijing, told the Business Roundtable group of top U.S. chief executives that the Chinese leader had won respect in the short time since he had taken over.
+Obama, who met Xi last month in Beijing, told the Business Roundtable group of top U.S. chief executives that he found the Chinese leader wanted to have good relations with the United States.

 "He has consolidated power faster and more comprehensively than probably anybody since Deng Xiaoping," Obama said, referring to the man who led China from 1978 to 1992.